julied20/ada-2017/Project/README.md

 Different patterns appeared after the decolonisation.
 Some countries, like Morocco (french ex-colony), who obtained its independence in a “relative” peace, was and is not weakened by wars.
 On the contrary, Syria (also a french ex-colony) obtained its independence with difficulties, and since then, is very unstable.
 Can the difference of stability between these two countries be linked to the way they obtain their independence?

 The problematic of this project is the following : How did the decolonization affected the stability of the colonised country?
-To answer this question, the 'UCDP/PRIO Armed Conflict Dataset version 17.1' dataset from [here](http://ucdp.uu.se/downloads/), which covers armed conflict on the period from 1946 to 2016 is used.
+To answer this question, the 'UCDP/PRIO Armed Conflict Dataset version 17.1' dataset that can be obtained [here](http://ucdp.uu.se/downloads/) is used.
+This Dataset covers the armed conflicts between 1946 and 2016.

 The aim of this project is to visualise, on an interactive map, the different conflicts linked to the decolonisation.
 A data story will be created to retrace what has been done during this project.

 ## Research questions